CodaMail

 PGP (Pretty Good Privacy) is a powerful encryption standard that uses a pair of keys: a public key for encrypting messages, and a private key for decrypting them.
 Here's how our automatic PGP encryption system works:

-• Incoming emails are automatically encrypted using your public key
+• Incoming emails are automatically encrypted using your choice of public key

 • Only you, with your private key, can decrypt and read the messages